Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 If you were to follow (it is closed to the public) the stairway up to the combles, the attic, you would come to an indoor drawbridge that once protected an unusual venue: a private convent for nuns.

 She had hoped to start a community of Capucin nuns there but died before doing so.
 In her will, she left some money to her brother for this very purpose.
-Then he died, and the wish passed on to his wife, Marie of Luxemburg, who would eventually act on it.
+Then he died, and the wish passed on to his wife, Marie of Luxembourg, who would eventually act on it.

-She brought a small community of nuns to the small attic at Chenonceau, their virtue protected by said drawbridge.
 They would stay a few years before moving on to larger quarters in the city of Tours, and the drawbridge would close behind them, closing off their secrets forever.

 Not all of Chenonceau's mysteries are that old: the chateau played a secret role as recently as World War II.

 The castle's position linking two shores of a river made it ideal for wartime comings and goings: it so happened that one side of it was in occupied France and the other in (so-called) Free France.
-Refugees from the Nazi-occupied shore could transit through Chenonceau in the dead of night on their way to freedom.
-With the help of the Menier family, who had owned the castle since before World War I, the Resistance was able to spirit countless refugees across the River Cher.

 Speaking of World War I, Chenonceau also played its part during that war.
 It was transformed into a field hospital and over the course of the war treated more than 2000 wounded.

 We know and love Chambord, that jewel of the French Renaissance and one of the most famous landmarks of France... its 426 rooms, 77 staircases and 282 chimneys and its fenced park, Europe's largest enclosed forest.
-We know it was built on a swamp as a hunting lodge for François I, and that he only spent 72 nights there in his 32 years as king of France (1515-1547).

 What we may not know are the oddities hidden behind Chambord.

-François I was a bit of a show-off.
-Why else would he build all these royal buildings and hardly bother with some of them afterwards?
 He had returned from his Italian campaigns filled with wonder at the art of the Italian Renaissance, and wanted something grandiose.
 And newly discovered riches in the Americas promised a rosy financial future.

 Despite his building frenzy, you can't say François I was particularly profligate when it came to his royal dwellings.
-In fact, he spent about 1% of the national budget on buildings, not altogether exorbitant.
+In fact, he spent about 1% of the national budget on buildings, not particularly exorbitant.

-Most historians believe the stairway was strongly influenced by Leonardo da Vinci, who spent the last three years of his life in France.
 His drawings show similar stairways, some with quadruple stairs, so even though he died before Chambord was built, there is a strong likelihood that at the very least his ideas were involved.

 Here's what Alfred de Vigny, the French Romantic poet, had to say about the double helix stairway: